Being Human (1994 film): Plot

 In the first incarnation, a caveman's family is taken from him by raiders, due to his cowardice and hesitation.
-Before his wife is taken away, she shouts, "Don't lose the children!".
+Before his wife is taken away, she shouts, "Don't lose the children!"

-The next incarnation is in ancient Rome, where he, Hector, is a slave to a "foolish master" who loses his fortune and is compelled by his creditors to kill himself, and he orders Hector to join him.
+The next incarnation is in ancient Rome, where he, Hector, is a slave to a "foolish master" who loses his fortune and is compelled by his creditors to kill himself.
+He orders Hector to join him.
 Hector longs to be free to find the children and wife he had before he became a slave, but he has fallen in love with another slave and forgets his waiting family.

 In the third incarnation, Hector is a Scottish crusader on his way home to his children.
 The soul of his master from his life in Rome is now a crusader trying to decide whether to become a priest.
-They travel together until Hector finds his soul mate from the life in Rome.
+They travel together until Hector finds his soulmate from the life in Rome.
 She is a widow and wishes for Hector to join her family, but his duties to his children in Scotland pull at him.

 In the fourth incarnation, Hector is finally forced to confront his capacity for cowardly indecision.
 He is a Portuguese man in the Renaissance shipwrecked on the coast of Africa.
 He is the master in this life, his wife from the first incarnation shipwrecked with him as his spurned lover, and the raider who spirited her away is her steadfast friend.

-In the fifth incarnation, Hector is a modern man in New York, paying the consequences of cowardly indecision, and gaining the strength to address the children who he lost lifetimes ago.
+In the fifth incarnation, Hector is a modern man in New York, paying the consequences of cowardly indecision, and gaining the strength to address the children he lost lifetimes ago.
 He is joined in this life by his master/slave/friend/soul mate, and ex-wife, Janet, and her husband/raider from lifetimes past.
-They support him, but they are people who are trying to find their own way, as in the past lives.
+They support him, but they are trying to find their own way, as in their past lives.

 Production

-In August 1992, it as reported that Robin Williams would star in the Warner Bros. produced Being Human for director Bill Forsyth and producer David Puttnam.
+In August 1992, it was reported that Robin Williams would star in the Warner Bros. produced Being Human for director Bill Forsyth and producer David Puttnam.

 The film had a very problematic production, mainly due to financial issues and the ambition of Forsyth's screenplay.
 After poor test screenings, Warner Bros. instructed Bill Forsyth to trim 40 minutes from the film, as well as add narration and a happy ending.
+Forsyth's 160-minute cut was reduced to 122 minutes.
 Forsyth subsequently disowned the film.

+Release

+The film was theatrically released on May 6, 1994.
+A home video release followed on September 28, 1994.